Compare, side by side

 Sofas & Stuff vs Timothy Oulton: British Craft Accessible vs British Luxury Bold

-One is the British sofa maker Benny recommends to everyone.
+One is the British sofa maker we recommend to everyone.
 The other is the British sofa maker who designs furniture for people who think 'understated' is boring.
 A proper comparison.

 Natuzzi vs BoConcept vs Ligne Roset: Premium European Sofas Compared

 Italian leather, Danish design, French flair — three European powerhouses go head to head.
-Benny has sat in all of them.
+We've sat in all of them.

 Budget & online (3)